 The name and policies of the winning city will be promoted by the IRU, its Member Associations and Smart Move Partners.

-The winning city will receive round-trip tickets and accommodation for 2 persons for 2 nights to allow their participation in the award ceremony.
+The winning city will receive round-trip tickets and accommodation for two persons for two nights to allow their participation in the award ceremony.

 How to compete